wp-plugins/clickbank-niche-storefronts/readme.txt

 =  Clickbank Niche Storefront WordPress Plugin  =

 Clickbank is the World's Largest Digital Info Product Store.
 As a Clickbank affiliate, one can make tons of CASH by promoting these products.

-The most effective way to earn with CB products is targetted marketing, also known as niche marketing.
+The most effective way to earn with CB products is targetted marketing, also known as **niche marketing**.
 Niche storefronts contains only a set of products that all relate to a certain subject, for example **"green energy"** or **"energy saving"**.